bipalgoyal/Data-Structure-and-Algorithms/README.md

 ### Lab 5: Templates and Exceptions
 For this lab, we create classes that are templates and also create some custom exceptions for our classes.
 Data structure implemented is a simple stack.

+### Lab 6: Stacks and Queues
+In this assignment, we created two data structures, stack and queue and implemented those data structures to implement a solution for a problem.
+Now, it is very true that we don’t have to create these data structures ourselves outside this class.
+However, it is very important as programmers to learn how these data structures actually work, and creating a simple implementation of the same structure helps a lot in achieving that goal.
+So, I believe that it is very important and helpful for CS programmers such as ourselves

 ### Homework 1: Files
 In this assignment, we practiced with reading data from files, and then displaying said data, and storing some new data in a new file.

 ### Homework 2: Classes
 In this assignment, we created a console based roulette game, using multiple classes.